Roadless Forests LogoRoadless Forests Logo

 Key Documents

-USDA Press Release (Original): Sets out USDA's justification and cites EO 14192.
+USDA Press Release (Initial Announcement): Sets out USDA's justification and cites EO 14192.
 (USDA)

 Forest Service Explainer: Describes this as an intent to rescind; background on roadless areas.
 (US Forest Service)